Image used under license from Shutterstock.com

 A decade of cyberattacks on the Olympic Games

 Issues relating to cybersecurity at the Olympic and Paralympic Games have been hot topics for the past ten years.
 Going back to 2004 and the Athens Games, the main risk of technology disruption came from local seismic activity.
 In 2008, at the Beijing Games, a few dummy sites were set up for selling fake tickets.
 But cybersecurity only really came to the forefront of organisers' priorities with the attack on the opening ceremony of the London Games in 2012.
-In 10 years, the number of cyberattacks has increased 20-fold, rising from 212 million at the London 2012 Games to 4.4 billion in Tokyo in 2021.
+In 10 years, the number of IT security events has increased 20-fold, rising from 212 million at the London 2012 Games to 4 billion in Tokyo in 2021.

-In 10 years, the number of cyberattacks has increased 20-fold, rising from 212 million at the London 2012 Games to 4.4 billion in Tokyo in 2021.
+In 10 years, the number of IT security events has increased 20-fold, rising from 212 million at the London 2012 Games to 4 billion in Tokyo in 2021.

 Yet in 2014, at the Sochi Winter Olympics, there were no major cybersecurity incidents.
 Closed communication from the Russian state?
 A lack of interest from cybercriminals, or fear of reprisals?
 The question remains open...
 A clue to a potential answer may be found in the declarations of the FSB (Federal Security Service) which planned to "ensure that no communication, whether from competitors or spectators, escapes surveillance” by relying on a system for intercepting communications that was stepped up especially for the occasion.
 This was enough for the US Office of Diplomatic Security to ask its citizens to exercise extreme caution during the Olympics.
 US athletes and citizens were given awareness training about the issues around disclosing confidential data, including advice to remove the battery from their mobile phones whenever possible.

-In 2016, at the Rio Games, numbers went into overdrive, with half a billion cyberattacks reported – or 400 attacks per second.
+In 2016, at the Rio Games, numbers went into overdrive, with half a billion IT security events reported – or 400 attacks per second.
 Large-scale DDoS attacks were carried out against the websites of the Olympic partner organisations several months before the opening ceremony.
 Attacks by the LizardStresser botnet (which had already been in the news following the blocking of the PSN and Xbox Live online gaming platforms) then intensified during the Olympics, including a DDoS campaign of more than 500 Gbps.

 In 2018, the phenomenon rose to further public prominence, impacting the opening ceremony of the PyeongChang Games.
 Some spectators were unable to print their tickets to enter the stadium, there was a problem with the on-site Wi-Fi, the ceremony was not broadcast on the stadium screens, the RFID sensors on the access doors were inoperative, the official Olympic application was not functional (i.e. access to the ticket office, timetables, information on hotels, access cards, etc.) – with consequences that were quickly apparent.
 The Olympic Destroyer malware was wreaking havoc, in real time, in front of thousands of spectators and journalists.
 It would take 12 hours of hard work by cybersecurity teams to rebuild the Olympic IT infrastructure from the backups.
 This extraordinary attack immediately became an issue of international importance.
 Attributed to Russia, it was supposedly carried out in retaliation for the banning of its flag at this edition, following the doping cases in Sochi.